-Nevertheless, further work is needed to generalise these implementations to solve arbitrary linear systems rather than Laplace's equation for a particular set of boundary conditions.
+While our investigation concerned the use of Jacobi's method to solve Laplace's equation for a particular set of boundary conditions we have argued that our implementations could be generalised to solve arbitrary linear systems and to use other iterative solution methods by using multi-splitting.
 Extending our experiments to different HPC systems would also be of interest, since many of the performance characteristics we discovered are strongly architecture-dependent.
 Finally, the convergence behaviour of our implementations is still only understood from an implementation standpoint, and in the future we plan to combine these results with appropriate theoretical analysis which will give us the tools to make predictive, rather than empirical, statements about convergence.